IngenieroEmilioAR/NRTL-parameter-adjustment-tool/README.md

 - Vapor and liquid composition for a particular component at different temperatures in Kelvin.
 - It is also needed (for both components) the coefficients for the Antoine equation in the form log10(P) = A - B/(T-C), where P is in mmHg and T in °C.

-> Please, check in example experimental data the files "example simple data"
+> Please, check in example experimental data file for examples for the structure.

 The datafiles you will use have these conditions: